-&lt;sup>63 For discussion, see Mary C. Wood and Zach Welcker, Tribes as Trustees Again (Part I), The Emerging Tribal Role in the Conservation Trust Movement 32 HARVARD ENVIRONMENTAL LAW REVIEW 373 (2008).
+Law Review 373.
 Indigenous rights vary between nations, but where legal recognition of sovereignty exists, indigenous governments arguably have a claim to sue for restoration as primary trustees or as co-trustees of resources.
 Recent legal developments seemingly indicate a willingness to recognize such rights in countries outside of the United States.
 In New Zealand, the legislature accorded indigenous representatives a co-management role in restoring the Whanganui river system.
 And in Colombia, a court emphatically affirmed the rights of indigenous people to demand, and participate in, restoration of the severely degraded Atrato River watershed.
-For discussion of both, see Craig M. Kauffman & Pamela L. Martin, How Courts Are Developing River Rights Jurisprudence: Comparing Guardianship in New Zealand, Colombia, and India, 20 VERMONT JOURNAL OF ENVIRONMENTAL LAW 26 (2019).
+For discussion of both, see Craig M Kauffman and Pamela L Martin, 'How Courts Are Developing River Rights Jurisprudence: Comparing Guardianship in New Zealand, Colombia, and India' (2019) 20 Vermont Journal of Environmental Law 261.

-&lt;sup>64 Other categories of emitters, such as cement factories, are also liable, in theory, for emissions.
+65 Other categories of emitters, such as cement factories, are also liable, in theory, for emissions.
 This chapter focuses on the fossil fuel companies as a proxy for carbon majors more broadly.

-&lt;sup>65 Richard Heede, Carbon Majors: Accounting for Carbon and Methane Emissions 1854-2010: Methods and Results Report, Climate Mitigation Services 8-9, 25-30 (Apr.
-7, 2014).
+66 Richard Heede, 'Carbon Majors: Accounting for Carbon and Methane Emissions 1854-2010: Methods and Results Report' (Climate Mitigation Services 7 April 2014) 8-9, 25-30.